mato-a/design-tokens/docs/color.md

 ### Light

-The `ui/light` token is mainly used for decorational aspects of ui elements.
+The `ui/light` token is mainly used for decorational aspects of ui elements like.
 It does not fulfill the wacg contrast requirements of 3:1 for ui elements so it should not be used as the only means to visualize a ui element or for important functional aspects.
 It may also be used for other purposes that are not covered by any of the other ui colors.

 ### Regular